clarissalabrum/math4610-1/README.md

 company or a position within a large company to write software, Matlab is usually too expensive to use.
 In an academic setting Matlab is usually a great way to prototype ideas.
-The built in functionality and graphical interfaces are great for testing ideas in many areas of mathematics and sience.
-However, incorporating Matlab and any other of these platforms requires a larger financial committment.
+The built in functionality and graphical interfaces are great for testing ideas in many areas of mathematics and science.
+However, incorporating Matlab and any other of these platforms requires a larger financial commitment.
 More importantly, computational mathematicians are constantly faced with problems where it is important to be able to debug and write new code that modifies an existing piece of software.
 For example, it might be important to rewrite code to work on multiple cores on a desktop.
 This